cnleng/ChatApplication/README.md

 this service will store messages in postgres sql.
 User must always be authenticated to be able to call Chat Service endpoints.
 User Service endpoints has the following endpoints
 2.1 -  POST /send, send messages to the chat
-2.2 -  POST /receive, Retrieve all messages from a private or group discussion for a specified user
+2.2 -  GET /messages, Retrieve all messages from a private or group discussion for a specified user

 ## Application Endpoints